 Xavier has significantly enhanced its research competitiveness in a number of university-wide, cross disciplinary scientific fields including cancer, health disparities, nanomedicine/drug delivery, and materials research.

 Cancer: With LSU Health Sciences Center, Tulane, and the Ochsner Health System, Xavier has become one of four members of the Louisiana Cancer Research Consortium (LCRC).
 Funded by the State of Louisiana and aimed at assisting the member universities to achieve designation as an NIH, National Cancer Institute center of excellence, the LCRC allows our faculty access to a wide variety of state-of-the-art core research facilities.
-In September of 2009, Xavier was awarded a five-year $10.1 million Research Centers in Minority Institutions (RCMI) grant to assist the University in achieving national prominence in cancer research.
-This grant supports, for example, the development of three research instrumentation cores and provides faculty with increased access to postdoctoral associates and research staff. (click here to view photos)
+In September of 2009, Xavier was awarded a five-year $10.1 million Research Centers in Minority Institutions (RCMI)grant to assist the University in achieving national prominence in cancer research.
+This grant supported, for example, the development of three research instrumentation cores and provided faculty with increased access to postdoctoral associates and research staff.
+In 2014, Xavier received a five-year $11.2 million renewal, which strengthens collaborations, enhances critical core laboratory services, and increases Xavier’s pool of cancer and health disparities researchers who participate in translational research. (click here to view photos)

 Materials Research: Xavier has recently hired a number of young faculty who are having significant success in the area of materials research.
 This group formed a partnership with New York University’s Materials Research Science and Engineering Center, already funded by a prestigious NSF grant.
 A recent result of this partnership is a $3 million NSF grant entitled Partnerships in Research and Education in Materials.
 This grant supports the creation of collaborative research groups focused on nanoscale imaging systems, and builds a pipeline of underrepresented undergraduates who are well trained and qualified for graduate school in materials research. (click here to view photos)